rilianx/Research/recommender_system/README.md

 **Memory-based algorithms** or **user-based collaborative filtering** use all available user-item data to generate a prediction.
 Based on all data it determines the most related users, similar to the target user.
 These neighbours are similar because they have statistically common interests.
 To determine these so-called neighbours, several statistical techniques are used.
 Finally, the top 𝑛 most similar items are recommended for the target user.

+The advantage of user-based collaborative filtering is the **sparsity and scalability**.
+Many recommender systems use data with lots of users and items, but with relatively few number of actual ratings.
+User-based collaborative filtering only uses necessary data, which reduces the run time.

 Algoritmo (idea)
 ---
 El objetivo del algoritmo es recomendar películas en base a un pequeño conjunto de películas de origen o *películas fuente*.